Machine learning systems can identify patterns in data and use those patterns to make predictions.

 Supervised learning

 In supervised machine learning, you start with a training set of labelled data.
-In this case, a set of X-rays which were correctly labelled by a professional doctor as either: silicosis present, TB present, or neither present.
+In this case, a set of X-rays which were correctly labelled by a doctor as either: silicosis present, TB present, or neither present.
 The system is fed this data and trained to identify patterns underlying the matching of the data with the label.
 As it learns these patterns, it adjusts its underlying algorithms such that the inputs are accurately matched with the correct labels.
-Once the model is trained, you feed in data which was not part of the training set, and the model can correctly identify the output.
+Once the model is trained, users can feed in new data which was not part of the training set and the model can correctly identify the output.

 Unsupervised learning

-Unsupervised learning on the other hand, involves a machine learning application identifying patterns within a dataset, and using those patterns to uncover the structures within the data.
+Unsupervised learning involves a machine learning application identifying patterns within a dataset and using those patterns to uncover the structures within the data.
 It does this without being explicitly trained by humans to identify what those structures will be.
 The key difference is that the training data in unsupervised learning is not labelled, and as such the system does not have a preset range of expected outputs to organise the data.

 One use-case of unsupervised learning is clustering.
 Clustering involves the classification of data based on similarities and differences present in data.
-One example of where his technique is commonly used, is customer segmentation.
-Suppose you have a database of information about different customers spending habits, e.g. the frequency of their purchases, the kinds of products they buy, and the amount they spend.
-The machine learning application will look for clusters of similarity between the datapoints and use this to create organic groupings.
+Suppose you have a database of information about different customers' spending habits (e.g. the frequency of their purchases, the kinds of products they buy, and the amount they spend).
+The unsupervised machine learning application will look for clusters of similarity between the datapoints and use them to create organic groupings.
 The system might spot a similarity between certain customers who make frequent, large purchases, and others who make infrequent large purchases.
-These clusters can then be used by the company to classify customers into specific groups, without explicitly training the system to categories data into specific categories (IBM, n.d.)
+These clusters can then be used by the company to classify customers into specific groups, without explicitly training the system to categories data into specific categories (IBM, nd).

 Reinforcement learning:

 One of the most famous examples of reinforcement learning comes from DeepMind’s AlphaGo.
-In 2016, AlphaGo shocked computer scientists by beating a world champion in the ancient game of Go – a territory-based board game (Google, n.d.).
-In a strategy game like Go, players make sequential decisions in a dynamic environment (the choice of optimal moves changes based on where the other player goes), under uncertainty (you don’t know where the other player is going).
-In these circumstances, a machine learning technique called reinforcement learning is particularly effective.
+In 2016, AlphaGo shocked computer scientists by beating a world champion in the ancient game of ‘Go’ – a territory-based board game.
+In ‘Go’, players make sequential decisions in a dynamic environment (the choice of optimal moves changes based on where the other player goes) and under uncertainty (players don’t know where the other player is going).